reduxjs/redux/docs/introduction/why-rtk-is-redux-today.md

 Note that **this one `configureStore` call automatically does all the usual setup work you'd have done manually**:

-- The slice reducers were automatically passed to combineReducers()
+- The slice reducers were automatically passed to `combineReducers()`
-- The redux-thunk middleware was automatically added
+- The `redux-thunk` middleware was automatically added
 - Dev-mode middleware was added to catch accidental mutations
 - The Redux DevTools Extension was automatically set up
-- The middleware and Devtools enhancers were composed together
+- The middleware and DevTools enhancers were composed together and added to the store

 At the same time, **`configureStore` provides the options to let users modify any of those default behaviors** (like turning off thunks and adding sagas, or disabling the DevTools in production),